 Suppose you are specifically allergic to kiwi fruit and not in the broad category of latex or pollen allergies.
 In that case, you can try some of these fruits for similar nutrients and health benefits.

-Strawberries have a similar taste to Kiwi and are an excellent substitute for it in salads and desserts.
+Strawberries have a similar taste to Kiwi and are an excellent substitute for them in salads and desserts.
 They are also an excellent source of Vitamin C like Kiwi and other nutrients like manganese, Vitamin B9, and potassium.

 Since it is rich in antioxidants, vitamins, and minerals, eating pineapple can boost immunity and provide various health benefits.
 Moreover, it has a similar texture and taste to Kiwi and can be used as an alternative in desserts, salads, and smoothies.